Trump's Pick To Lead CIA Actively Pushed To Have The "Torture Tapes" Destroyed

 On Nov.
 9, 2005, the 92 tapes were destroyed in an industrial shredder.

 Inside the CIA, Rodriguez was hailed for having the tapes destroyed.
-“He’ll be forever remembered at the agency as a hero for it,” former CIA Director Michael Hayden wrote in his 2016 memoir, Playing to the Edge.
+“He’ll be forever remembered at the agency as a hero for it,” former CIA director Michael Hayden wrote in his 2016 memoir, Playing to the Edge.

 A.B.
 Krongard, who managed the CIA’s day-to-day operations as executive director until his retirement in 2004, told BuzzFeed News that he is “very sympathetic” to Haspel and called her “just a professional doing her job.”